 The International Council for the Exploration of the Sea assesses the population to be very weak and recommends a total ban on fishing, the closure of fishing grounds and strict regulation of bycatches.

 The common redfish is classified as endangered (EN) in the Norwegian Red List 2015.
 The spawning population is very weak and is still declining.
-If catches continue at the level of recent years (five thousand tonnes a year) and recruitment remains at the average level of the years 2001-2011, the model in use indicates that the population will collapse in the near future.
+If catches continue at the level of recent years (eight thousand tonnes a year) and recruitment remains at the average level of the years 2001-2011, the model in use indicates that the population will collapse in the near future.
 Therefore, with an exception for a very restricted line fishery, a ban has been introduced on all direct fishing for common redfish.
 In addition, regulations have been introduced to prevent unwanted bycatch of redfish in other fisheries.

 It is important to maintain the ban on direct fishing and that the permitted limit for bycatches is set as low as possible until a clear increase in the spawning population and young fish has been confirmed.

 If the redfish population is managed responsibly, it should be possible to re-establish it.
 Its relative the beaked redfish is a good example of this.
 How quickly this can occur will also be partly dependent on the size of the fish population that eats redfish.

 The stock of golden redfish is at a critically low level due to previous overfishing, and the species is classified as Endangered (EN) according to the Red List.
 It is important to monitor it to get good estimates and correct assessments of the population size to maintain sustainable fisheries in the long term.

 Golden redfish live at a depth of 100–500 metres on the continental shelf, along the coast and in some places in the fjords.
 The species is distributed north to northwest of Spitsbergen.
 Juvenile redfish feed on zooplankton, whereas older redfish feed on krill, capelin, herring and cod.
 Small redfish are important food for cod and halibut.